HarkerYX/rticonnextdds-xml-output-utility/README.md

 ```

 ## QoS Profile Inheritance and Composition Guidance
 QoS Profile Inheritance and Composition Guidance is a best practice we recommend when organizing your XML QoS Profiles using the mechanisms of single and multiple inheritance.
-For more information about this please refer to this [knowledge base article.](https://community.rti.com/best-practices/qos-profile-inheritance-and-composition-guidance "QoS Profile Inheritance and Composition Guidance")
+For more information please refer to this [knowledge base article.](https://community.rti.com/best-practices/qos-profile-inheritance-and-composition-guidance "QoS Profile Inheritance and Composition Guidance")